 Mala beads have many different names depending on the tradition and location of origin.
 In this section I will share the information taught to me in the yogic tradition.
-Please note that depending on location of origin and tradition, different religions may view the practice differently.
+Depending on location of origin different schools of yoga may have different practices and traditions.

 For the purpose of my personal practice and yoga studio, I do not attach any religious connotation to the mala beads that I wear or make.
 I use them for focus in meditation, and for bringing positive, uplifiting energy into my daily life and the lives of the people I make them for.

 Lets begin with the meaning behind the words 'mala' and 'japa mala'.

 Japa Practice: a meditative practice of reciting mantras or affirmations, often using mala beads

 Mala Beads: a string of 27, 54, or 108 beads used for meditation or intention setting

 Japa Mala: beads used for mantra and prayer practice

 I personally have several different malas, each made of different gemstones and with a different energetic quality.
 I like to have the variation as each one reminds me of a different energetic aspect when I wear it (such as confidence, energy, or calm) and each one has a different mantra associated to it for meditation.
 You won't often see me without my mala but the majority of people don't know what it is, or what it is used for, and assume it's just a pretty piece of jewellery.